jamiehs/fluid-video-embeds/fluid-video-embeds/readme.txt

 == Description ==

 This plugin modifies the built-in Vimeo and YouTube oEmbed auto-embeds so they are full-width, and flexible while maintaining their original aspect ratio.

+See a live demo here: [Fluid Video Embeds Demo](http://jamie3d.com/fluid-video-embeds-demo/)

 **Requirements:** PHP5+, WordPress 3.3+